elkcityhazard/pc-building-co/content/content/about.md

 ---
 title: About Us
-description: "PC Building Company is a builder that specializes in home remodels in Leelanau County, Michigan"
+description: "P%C Building Company is a builder that specializes in home remodels in Leelanau County, Michigan"
 url: "/about"
 metaImage: "/static/images/a-home-with-a-grassy-lawn.webp"
 metaImageAlt: "A home with a grassy lawn in Leelanau, Michigan"